helmedeiros/blog/content/en/posts/2011-06-19-agile-brazil-2011-claro-que-vou.md

 seo_follow: null
 seo_noindex: null
 categories:
   - Agile
   - Events
   - Methodologies
 tags:
   - agilebrazil2011
   - learning
   - generationy
   - Pomodoro
   - Songdoro
-subtitle: Agile practices and development methodologies
+subtitle: Join Brazil's premier agile gathering with infectious enthusiasm—discover why this conference became a must-attend event for the growing Brazilian agile community
 ---

 Agile Brazil 2011 will take place from June 27th to July 1st in Fortaleza, CE — bringing together more than 50 talks covering some of the most important global agile topics.
 And the best part: **I'll be there — and I'll be speaking!**